SarahKnits/EasyPieces-notebook/November 2.md

 I plan to use Grapher and its incomplete piece-wise graphing and other capabilties to make a full piece-wise graphing tool.

+Some of the graphing tools I looked at were Grapher, Mathematica, Matlab, and the basic graphing possible in Excel.
+I found that, although it is possible to create a complete piecewise graph, it requires multiple steps and is not intuitive (I had to look at tutorials to figure it out).

+My goal is to use a syntax that translates more closely from math to produce the graphs.

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do